 Occasionally, changes to the Wellington Planning Scheme may be required.
 This is achieved via a 'Planning Scheme Amendment'.
 Common reasons for an Amendment can be:

 - To enhance or implement the strategic vision of a planning scheme.

-- To implement new state, regional or local policy
+- To implement new state, regional or local policy.

-- To update the scheme
+- To update the planning scheme.

-- To correct mistakes
+- To correct grammatical mistakes.

-- To restrict use or development in a sensitive location
+- To restrict use or development in a sensitive location.

-- To set aside land for acquisition for a public purpose, or to remove such a reservation when it is no longer needed in the scheme
+- To set aside land for acquisition for a public purpose, or to remove such a reservation when it is no longer needed in the scheme.

 - To incorporate changes made to the Victorian Planning Provisions.

 Amendments are typically used to introduce or update policy, change the zoning of land, or change overlays in the Wellington Planning Scheme.

 Who can request an Amendment?

 Any member of the public can request an amendment to the planning scheme, however, all requests require strategic land use planning justification to demonstrate why the planning scheme should be amended in the manner requested.
 The merits of the proposal will then need to be considered by Council before a decision can be made on whether the amendment should proceed (or not).
 When undertaking an amendment, associated fees are required at different stages of the process.
 Visit our Planning Fees page for further information.